bluepine/Notes-On-The-Nature-Of-Knowledge-In-Market-Economy/README.md

 - [https://ocw.tudelft.nl/wp-content/uploads/ElFarolArtur1994.pdf]
 - [http://blackout.gmu.edu/archive/pdf/arthur_90.pdf]

 If a piece of knowledge concerns actions of its user, then it usually cannot be gained passively.
 The user needs to act in order to examine the pattern of response.
-It then follows that said user faces an exploitation vs exploration dilemma: he has to choice between taking new actions to gain new knowledge and taking examined actions to benefit from existing knowledge.
+It then follows that said user faces an exploitation vs exploration dilemma: he has to choose between taking new actions to gain new knowledge and taking examined actions to benefit from existing knowledge.

 The assumption of a logical reasoning is also a piece of knowledge, which cannot be proven true absolutely.
 Usually the truthfulness of the assumption is determined by a number of competing factors, which tend to change over time.